File:

 types of food materials that are manufactured by plants are carbohydrates,

 fats and proteins.
-These are the simplest of plant foods.
-They consist of carbon, hydrogen and
+These are the simplest of plant

-oxygen in the proportion of two parts of hydrogen to one of oxygen.
-The main carbohydrates are sugar, starch
+hydrogen and oxygen in the proportion of two parts of hydrogen to one of

-and cellulose.
-Sugar. --Grape sugar
+sugar, starch and cellulose.
+Sugar. --Grape sugar that is

-plant cells.
-This basic material of
+cells.
+This basic material of metabolism,

-such as is found in the stems of maize.
+amounts such as is found in the stems of maize.
+Fruit sugar, or Fructose, another product

 of photosynthesis, has the same formula, but it possesses slightly different